jxiao/jeffreyxiao.com/src/markdown/education/upenn.md

 ---

 - Candidate for BSE in Computer Science (Spring 2023)
-- Candidate for MSE in Computer Science (Winter 2023)
+- Candidate for MSE in Computer Science (Fall 2023)
 - Minor in Mathematics